Obstetric fistula: Surgery

 The nature of the injury varies depending on the size and location of the fistula, so a surgeon with experience is needed to improvise on the spot.
 Before the person undergoes surgery, treatment and evaluation are needed for conditions including anemia, malnutrition, and malaria.
-Quality treatment in low-resource settings are possible (as in the cases of Nigeria and Ethiopia).
+Quality treatment in low-resource settings is possible (as in the cases of Nigeria and Ethiopia).

 Treatment is available through reconstructive surgery.
 Primary fistula repair has a 91% success rate.
 The corrective surgery costs about US$100–400, and the cost for the entire procedure, which includes the actual surgery, postoperative care, and rehabilitation support, is estimated to cost $300–450.
 Initial surgeries done by inadequately trained doctors and midwives increase the number of follow-up surgeries that must be performed to restore full continence.
 Successful surgery enables women to live normal lives and have more children, but it is recommended to have a cesarean section to prevent the fistula from recurring.
 Postoperative care is vital to prevent infection.
 Some women are not candidates for this surgery due to other health problems.
 In those cases, fecal diversion can help the patient, but not necessarily cure them.

 Besides physical treatment, mental health services are also needed to rehabilitate fistula patients, who experience psychological trauma from being ostracized by the community and from fear of developing fistulae again.
-A study on the first formal counseling program for fistula survivors in Eritrea shows positive results, whereby counseling significantly improved the women's self-esteem, knowledge about fistulae and fistula prevention, and behavioral intentions for "health maintenance and social reintegration" following surgery.
+A study on the first formal counseling program for fistula survivors in Eritrea demonstrated positive results, whereby counseling significantly improved women's self-esteem, knowledge about fistulae and fistula prevention, and behavioral intentions for "health maintenance and social reintegration" following surgery.